Journal of Adaptation Studies

 For further information please consult the Oxford Journals site.

 The new journal, Adaptation, and the new Association of Adaptation Studies, is a most welcome development in an area that has been for so long under-represented in academic circles.
-As a practitioner, I find it rather thrilling to be the object of scholarly investigation!”
+As a practitioner, I find it rather thrilling to be the object of scholarly investigation!

 – Andrew Davies – Screenwriter and novelist.

-The Adaptation Essay Prize
+The Adaptation ECR Prize

-The Adaptation Essay Prize is a new innovation from the Journal, launched in 2011 to encourage the best new scholarship in the field.
-While the journal publishes many articles that focus on the relationship between literature and film, the Editors are particularly keen to publish work which challenges the primacy of that relationship: this might include essays on computer games, opera, popular music, animation, genre fiction or work with a wider theoretical sweep.
-The Essay Prize is open to anyone currently registered for either an undergraduate or postgraduate degree on any subject within adaptation studies.
+The ECR Prize was launched in 2011 to encourage the best new scholarship in the field.
+While the journal publishes many articles which focus on the relationship between literature and film, the Editors are particularly keen to publish work which challenges the primacy of that relationship: this might include essays on computer games, opera, popular music, animation, genre fiction or work with a wider theoretical sweep.
+The competition aims to publish research by new researchers which contributes to the expansion of the field and which will help launch future careers in adaptation studies research.

 Visit this page to submit your essay and to see a list of previous prize winners.